Tortar/PowerPointAudio-Extractor/README.md

 1) Download the script clicking on the 'code' button;

-2) Create a new empty folder and extract the .zip file there;

-3) Put the powerpoints inside the exe_extractor folder;
+3) Put the powerpoints inside the extractor folder;

 4) Click on the file extractor.exe